 DETERMINATION OF THE EQUIVALENT rms VALUE OF A SHORT-TIME CURRENT DURING A SHORT CIRCUIT OF A GIVEN DURATION

-D-l The oscillogram in Fig. 5 indicates by way of example the current that has passed through the bus-bar during a short circuit.
+D-1 The oscillogram in Fig. 5 indicates by way of example the current that has passed through the bus-bar during a short circuit.
 The rms value of the current during the time interval 0 to T of such a wave is given by the formula:

 Irms = √ 1T0Ti2 dt

 where

-T is the duration of the current in seconds, and
+T = duration of the current in seconds; and

-i is the instantaneous value of the current expressed in amperes.
+i = instantaneous value of the current expressed in amperes.

 D-2 The times in Fig. 5 are indicated as abscissae on the axis OX, and the current values as ordinates on the axis OY, the origin O of the co-ordinates representing the beginning of the short circuit and OT its duration.